peerkar/liferay-gsearch/gsearch-highlight-result-item-by-tag/README.md

 # Liferay GSearch Highlight Result Item by Tag

-This is the GSearch Highlight Result Item by tTag module.
+This is the GSearch Highlight Result Item by Tag module.

-This feature allows to add a property called "highlight" to the UI result item, based on the existence of configured tag in the index document.
+This result item post processor adds a property called "highlight" to the UI result item if document contains certain tag, configured in the settings.

 ## Installation